Mehralizada/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 6. States table

 Write a script that creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa) on your MySQL server

+7. Cities table

+Write a script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.